rust-lang/book/src/ch17-03-more-futures.md

  -->

-In [Futures and Syntax: What Are Futures][what-are-futures], we described how a series of await points in a future get compiled into a state machine—and noted how the compiler helps make sure that state machine follows all of Rust’s normal rules around safety, including borrowing and ownership.
+In [“Futures and Syntax: What Are Futures”][what-are-futures], we described how a series of await points in a future get compiled into a state machine—and noted how the compiler helps make sure that state machine follows all of Rust’s normal rules around safety, including borrowing and ownership.
 Consider code like this: